 - 2.1.
 Important elements of a secure lifestyle are that of prevention and deterrence.
-The goal is to have minimum disruption at the entrances of the various precinct developments, whilst at the same time protecting the residents. - 2.2.
-Residents are requested to familiarise themselves with the procedures which have been developed by the various precinct developments to manage the entrance and exit of people and vehicles.
+The goal is to have minimum disruption at our entrance gate whilst at the same time protecting the residents. - 2.2.
+Residents are requested to familiarise themselves with the procedures which have been developed to manage the entry and exit of people and vehicles.
 From time-to-time certain changes may be made to some of these procedures.
 Residents will be advised accordingly. - 2.3.
-Residents have the responsibility for the conduct of their visitors and for ensuring that they adhere to the access control procedures. - 2.4.
-The estate management shall be entitled to require that details of domestic/contractor staff be supplied and to implement such procedures as may be applicable for the control of access to the estate.
+Vehicular access for owners is controlled via a dedicated 'Tag Holder' lane.
+Only vehicles fitted with a tag may use this lane. - 2.4.
+Access for visitors and contractors is controlled via two Visitor/Contractor lanes where scanning of a valid driver and vehicle licence occurs.
+If the driver is not in possession of their driver's licence, or if the vehicle or driver licence has expired or is not valid, access will be denied.
+The owner of the property being visited will need to proceed to the gate to sign an indemnification form to allow access. - 2.5.
+Pedestrian access to Lakewood Village is controlled via facial recognition cameras installed at the entrance and exit pedestrian gates. - 2.6.
+Owners are to supply Estate Management details of their domestic staff and gardeners to allow them access to the estate. - 2.7.
+Residents have the responsibility for the conduct of their visitors and for ensuring that they adhere to the access control procedures.